skip to Main Content

 Christopher Swaim, Rehearsal Director

-Christopher Swaim is originally from Bryant, Ark., where he began his training with Kirt and Linda Hathaway at the Academy of Ballet Arkansas.
+Christopher Swaim is originally from Bryant, Arkansas, where he began his training with Kirt and Linda Hathaway at the Academy of Ballet Arkansas.
 He then went on to graduate with distinction from the University of Oklahoma with a B.F.A. in Ballet Pedagogy.
 Swaim has danced a variety of soloist and principal roles across classical, contemporary, and modern repertory, including works by Stephen Mills, George Balanchine, Twyla Tharp, Justin Peck, Annabelle Lopez Ochoa, Nicolo Fonte, Amy Seiwert, Ben Stevenson, Miguel Terekhov, Pam Tanowitz, Sidra Bell, and Septime Webre.
-While at Ballet Austin he had the pleasure of touring the globe, performing at the Kennedy Center in our nation’s capital with The Suzanne Farrell Ballet and again with Ballet Across America III, and guesting with Ballet Arkansas and Amy Seiwert’s company, Imagery.
+While at Ballet Austin, he had the pleasure of touring the globe, performing at the Kennedy Center in our nation’s capital with The Suzanne Farrell Ballet and again with Ballet Across America III, and guesting with Ballet Arkansas and Amy Seiwert’s company, Imagery.
 In May of 2019, he retired from the stage after 15 years with Ballet Austin as Albrecht in Giselle.
 Swaim teaches in the Ballet Austin Academy and has guest taught across the country.

 Alexa Capareda received her early training in classical ballet and modern dance at the Philippine High School for the Arts in her native Philippines.
 After moving to Texas, she trained professionally at Ballet Austin.
 She continued her studies in Canada at Ecole Superieure de Ballet Contemporain de Montreal before joining Mario Radacovsky’s Balet Bratislava in Slovakia, where she had the privilege of performing Jiri Kylian’s Falling Angels and Six Dances.
 She began exploring her own choreography before leaving Europe, winning 3rd prize at the 2013 Festival of Choreographic Miniatures in Serbia.